LaardCommunity/LaardCommunity.github.io/events.md

    <tr>
       <td><strong></strong></td>
       <td>
-      <li>  Lifting the Lid on the Hebridean Neolithic: Using Organic Residue Analysis to Reconstruct Foodways in the Hebridean Social Landscape. <i>Daniel Brown</i> </li>
+      <li>  <a href="https://laardcommunity.github.io/abstracts/laard1abstract6/">Lifting the Lid on the Hebridean Neolithic: Using Organic Residue Analysis to Reconstruct Foodways in the Hebridean Social Landscape. </a><i>Daniel Brown</i> </li>
-       <li> Coastal or Continental Culture?
-The French Atlantic Coast during the End of the Neolithic Period. <i>Camisela Prévost</i> </li>
+       <li> <a href="https://laardcommunity.github.io/abstracts/laard1abstract7/">Coastal or Continental Culture?
+The French Atlantic Coast during the End of the Neolithic Period. </a><i>Camisela Prévost</i> </li>
-       <li> Dietary practices of a rural society in Western Germany under Rome: Lipid analysis of pottery covering major historical transitions (1st to 4th century CE). <i>George Janzen</i> </li>
+       <li> <a href="https://laardcommunity.github.io/abstracts/laard1abstract8/">Dietary practices of a rural society in Western Germany under Rome: Lipid analysis of pottery covering major historical transitions (1st to 4th century CE). </a><i>George Janzen</i> </li>
-      <li>  From Organic to Ceramic Remains: The Biomolecular Signature of an Ancient Ferment. <i>Tizona Ben-Gedalya </i></li>
+      <li>  <a href="https://laardcommunity.github.io/abstracts/laard1abstract9/">From Organic to Ceramic Remains: The Biomolecular Signature of an Ancient Ferment. </a><i>Tizona Ben-Gedalya </i></li>
-      <li>  Flahs Talk - 5 A Day: the role of plant substances in the ancient diet of Corsica during Prehistory. <i>Maïlys Turini</i> </li>
+      <li>  <a href="https://laardcommunity.github.io/abstracts/laard1abstract10/">Flahs Talk - 5 A Day: the role of plant substances in the ancient diet of Corsica during Prehistory. </a><i>Maïlys Turini</i> </li>
-      <li>  Flash Talk - Evidence for intensified dairying at the Corded-Ware cultural horizon in Central and Northern Europe using lipid residue analysis and zooarchaeology. <i>Lizzie Wright</i> </li>
+      <li>  <a href="https://laardcommunity.github.io/abstracts/laard1abstract11/">Flash Talk - Evidence for intensified dairying at the Corded-Ware cultural horizon in Central and Northern Europe using lipid residue analysis and zooarchaeology. </a><i>Lizzie Wright</i> </li>
       </td>
      </tr>
      <tr>